Thai Princess Shuts Down Koh Samui Beach For Private Vacation as COVID Surges

 Opponents of the commanding position and privilege of the Thai royal family were briefly emboldened as rallies by student protesters against the establishment grew.

-Chiwarak has now been on hunger strike for more than 42 days.
+Chiwarak has now been on a hunger strike for more than 42 days.

 In recent court appearances, Chiwarak has been extremely weak and used a wheelchair.

-When Princess Sirivannavari returns from her vacay, it is believed her attention will turn to her horses as part of her ongoing campaign to represent Thailand in the 2024 Paris Olympic Games.
+When Princess Sirivannavari returns from her vacation, it is believed her attention will turn to her horses as part of her ongoing campaign to represent Thailand in the 2024 Paris Olympic Games.